-12-802.1 Entitlement and Quantum
+12-802.1 Entitlement and Quantum \\

-a.
+- a.
 Entitlement.
 Entitlement relates to whether the contractor has been impaired by Government action and therefore has a right to a monetary adjustment.
 Entitlement is a legal question; however, the auditor should provide the requestor with any meaningful observations regarding the question of the contractor's entitlement to recover delay damages (refer to 12-804c).
-These observations may be provided in the audit report appendix, Report On Other Matters to be reported (CAM 10-208.6a).
+These observations may be provided in the audit report explanatory notes or in an appendix on other matters to be reported. - b.

-b.
 Quantum.
-The purpose of the audit of a delay/disruption proposal or claim is to evaluate the quantum to determine if the proposed or claimed costs comply with the terms of the contract and DFARS 252.243-7001.
+The purpose of the audit of a delay/disruption proposal or claim is to evaluate the quantum to determine if the proposed or claimed costs are acceptable as a basis for negotiation or settlement.
 Quantum is the amount of the monetary adjustment, assuming that the contractor's assertion of entitlement is proven valid.
 The audit effort should be directed toward examining the contractor's proposed or claimed costs (quantum) to determine if they are acceptable if the contractor were entitled to recover.
 For example, the auditor should, at a minimum, evaluate:

-- If the amount proposed or claimed was incurred or estimated, - If the contractor has source documents that establish that it incurred the costs at issue, - If the costs submitted have been correctly allocated or charged to the contract or claim, and - If the costs submitted are allowable, pursuant to FAR 31.205 and the provisions of the contract.
+If the amount proposed or claimed was incurred or estimated,

+If the contractor has source documents that establish that it incurred the costs at issue.

+If the costs submitted have been correctly allocated or charged to the contract or claim, and

+If the costs submitted are allowable, pursuant to FAR 31.205 and the provisions of the contract.

-12-802.2 Bonding Costs
+12-802.2 Bonding Costs \\

-a.
+- a.
 The Miller Act requires performance and payment bonds for any construction contract exceeding \$100,000 (FAR 28.102-1(a)) or when necessary to protect the Government's interest.
-Costs of bonding required pursuant to the terms of the contract are allowable.
+Costs of bonding required pursuant to the terms of the contract are allowable. - b.

-b.
 Bond premiums are based on the total value of the contract including modifications.
 Bonding costs may be computed based on the payment rate applicable to the increased cost resulting from the delay.
 For example, a bonding formula may require payment at a rate of \$10 per thousand for the first \$500,000 of total contract costs, and a payment of \$7 per thousand when total contract costs exceed \$500,000.
 In such a case, if the original contract award is \$525,000, the proper payment rate for the delay costs would be \$7 per thousand, since the contractor has already exceeded the threshold for applying the \$10 per thousand payment rate.

-12-802.3 Labor
+12-802.3 Labor \\